-18Given coder attrition, we cannot ensure that all V-Dem raters provide vignette responses.
-Resource constraints made it impossible to develop and deploy anchoring vignettes in tandem with the original waves of the survey.
-Furthermore, while we encouraged coders to rate vignettes during our recent updates, coders could, of course, opt out of this process.
-Nonetheless, expert response rates to vignettes have been high, often approaching 80 per cent of returning coders.
+17Resource constraints made it impossible to develop and deploy anchoring vignettes in tandem with the original waves of the survey.
+Given coder attrition, we could not therefore ensure that all V-Dem raters provide vignette responses.
+Furthermore, while we encouraged coders to rate vignettes during our recent updates, coders could opt out of this process.
+Nonetheless, expert response rates to vignettes have been high, often approaching 80 percent of returning coders.